tomaszsz-it/garage-pro/README.md

 # Garage Pro

-A web application for automotive workshops that enables customers to quickly find available appointment slots for basic car repairs and make reservations.
+A web application for automotive workshops that enables customers to quickly find available reservations (appointment slots) for basic car repairs and make reservations.
 The system also allows workshop staff to handle phone reservations through the same interface, with an admin panel for monthly scheduling of mechanics and workstations availability.

 ## Tech Stack